Large deviations asymptotics for unbounded additive functionals of diffusion processes: Variational Properties of

 In the same spirit as in Lemma~\ref{continuity-properties-of-V}, we next prove some important properties related to variational problems associated with the various large deviations lower bounds.
-To this end, for $M>0$, $x>0$, and $y>0$, define and
+To this end, define, for every subset $I \in [0,\infty)$,